aminch/Yokoi_Game_-_Watch_emulator_3ds/CONVERT_ROM/README.md

 * A screenshot of each console.
 The easiest way to get this is to use MAME on the PC with the ROMs and Artwork above.
 Then start each game and take a screenshot.
 Save each screenshot using the same name as the ROM zip file. (e.g. gnw_ball.png)
   * Place all of these screenshots into the `CONVERT_ROM\rom\console` folder

+It is recommended to use a Python virtual environment, and you can install the required python modules with the requirements.txt

 ## Main scripts

 ### `convert_original.py`